wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-forcedbrowsing.md

 Consider the example below to learn how to configure forced browsing protection.

 Let us say you own the online `book-sale` application.
 You want to prevent malicious actors from trying names of hidden directories and files under its `book-sale-example.com` domain (forced browsing attack).
-To do that, you may set a `404 responses to the same IP` threshold for your domain to `30 per 30 seconds` to block IPs exceeding this limit.
+To provide this protection, for your domain, you can limit number of 404 responses per time interval, and set to block IPs exceeding this limit:

 To provide this protection:

 1. Open Wallarm Console → **Triggers** and open the window for trigger creation.
 1. Select the **Forced browsing** condition.
 1. Set the threshold for the number of 404 response codes returned to the requests having the same origin IP requests to 30 per 30 seconds.

+    Note that these are the example values - when configuring trigger for your own traffic, you should define a threshold considering a legitimate usage statistics.

 1. Set the **URI** filter as displayed on the screenshot, including:

     * `**` [wildcard](../../user-guides/rules/rules.md#using-wildcards) in the path meaning "any number of components".
 They will cover all the addresses under the `book-sale-example.com`.